Pasture: This is a piece of land on which forage crops grow.

 3. Explain what is meant by natural grassland.

-B. List five grasses and legumes each with their botanical names
+B. List five grasses and legumes, each with its botanical name

 See also